rust-lang/rfcs/text/0000-flavor-syntactic-design-pattern.md

 * `unsafe` functions can only be called from `unsafe` blocks or other `unsafe` functions.
 * `const` functions can only call other `const` functions.

+## Goal: adopting a flavor can be done by "just adding the keyword"

+The goal for all Rust flavors is to be consistent with unflavored Rust overall.
+Generally speaking, adding a flavor to some code should just require adding the flavor keyword in the right places, along with other complementary keywords (e.g., `await` for `async`).
+One goal of this RFC is to outline all the places that flavors must be supported to enable this "just add flavor" feel.
+We do this by exploring the example of `async` (and then exploring `const`, which requires a subset of those places).

 ## Tenet: consistent syntax and transformations makes Rust easier to learn

 The premise of this RFC is that flavor keywords like `const`, `async`, and `unsafe` "feel similar" to users and that we should make them work as consistently as possible (but no more than that).
 Because they serve different purposes, we don't wish to force them into a single shape if that shape is an ill-fit.
 Nonetheless, we wish to ensure that these flavors, and any future "flavor-like" features, feel as consistent and predictable as possible, so that users can develop "muscle memory" that helps them to predict syntax they haven't used or seen yet.
 The RFC describes the syntax to use for a flavor keyword applied to various constructs as well as some of the "approximate equivalences" that flavors should generally hold.